- How they look

 - Keeping their home immaculate

 Perfectionists struggle to live in reality.
-They often procrastinate, neglect responsibilities and commitments, or isolate from others.
+They often procrastinate, neglect responsibilities, commitments, or isolate from others.
 And even when they have succeeded at something they often don't enjoy their success.
-"It could've been even better,” they think.
+"It could've been even better," we think.
 Or rather than savoring their achievement they've already moved on to perfecting their next project.